mcrumm/phoenix_profiler/README.md

   injected for the toolbar.
 Expects a keyword list of atom keys and string values.
 Defaults to `[]`.

+This is all.
+Run `mix phx.server` and view the toolbar in your browser requests.

+Optionally you may wish to continue on to [LiveView Profiling](#module-liveview-profiling).

 ## LiveView Profiling

+To enable LiveView profiling, you will need two more steps:

+1. Add the PhoenixWeb.LiveProfiler plug
+2. Add the PhoenixWeb.LiveProfiler lifecycle hook

+### 1. Add the PhoenixWeb.LiveProfiler plug

-To enable LiveView debugging, add the LiveProfiler plug to the `:browser` pipeline on your Router, typically found in `lib/my_app_web/router.ex`:
+Add the LiveProfiler plug to the bottom of the `:browser` pipeline on your Router, typically found in `lib/my_app_web/router.ex`: